-AI by Design introduces the reader to Artificial Intelligence and its importance to our future.
-Exploring behavioural psychology, economics, and real-life and historical examples, Campbell predicts five future scenarios with AI, orientated around the "Singularity" - the moment when AI exceeds human capabilities, presenting perhaps the biggest challenge to our existence.
-We are at a tipping point in history and must act now to stop an extinction-level event for humanity.
-This book explains how to design a future with AI so that, rather than herald our downfall, it may help us achieve more.
+This book introduces the reader to Artificial Intelligence and its importance to our future.
+Campbell uses behavioural psychology, explores technology, economics, real-life and historical examples to predict five future scenarios with AI.
+Illustrating through speculative fiction, she describes possible futures after AI exceeds human capabilities.
+We are at a tipping point in history and must plan to ensure a successful co-existence with artificial intelligence.
+This book explains how to design for a future with AI so that, rather than herald our downfall, it helps us achieve a new renaissance.

 Table of Contents